bhavmodi/backup-goalies/README.md

 # How important is a backup goalie for success in the NHL?

-The goaltender, or goalie, is arguably the most important position in hockey.
+The goalie is arguably the most important position in hockey.
 They are relied upon as the last line of defense.
 They play the entire game, whereas no one skater will play more than half the game.
 Teams often have a starter and backup goalie, with the starter playing most of the games.
 The backup goalie can come in when the starting goalie needs rest or is injured.
 While teams emphasize the importance of locking down a good starting goalie (as exemplified by the massive contract given to Montreal Canadiens' #1 goalie Carey Price), are backups just as important?
 The following sets of analyses attempt to answer this question.
 I will begin with a brief discussion of the statistics used in this project.
 ### Goalie Statistics
 The process of analyzing goalies has the inherent challenge of parsing out individual goalie performance from team performance.
 Traditional goalie statistics are *save percentage (SV%)* and *Goals Against Average (GAA)*.